qphm/ur-data/readme.md

-This repository is for my homeworks
+This repository is for my UR Data Analytics homework